Teoneag/CoinSky/README.md

 ## TO DO
 ### on firestoreMethods
-- show the chart for the right coin
+- CoinScreen: show chart
-- reset virtual portofolio
+- PortofolioPage: show holdings, update ballance in real time, reset virtual portofolio
-- buy + sell
-- wallet page
-- add to the home page: ballance, positions
+- HomePage: ballance, holdings

-make the coin page look ok

-Go on every page and add minimum text + functionality
+- Go on every page and add minimum text + functionality

 ### Theme
 - add the theme switch in the settings (3 options: dark, system default, white) + instead of white, use smth more easy on the eye